-By Rick Hinton “…and the goblins will get ya if you don’t watch out!”
-James Whitcomb Riley
+“…and the goblins will get ya if you don’t watch out!” – James Whitcomb Riley

-People tend to focus upon the paranormal yearly about this time as Halloween creeps upon us.
-Its appearance is on Wednesday, Oct.
-31. Paranormal investigators would happily concede that ghostly shenanigans can happen any time of the year, and with no particular grand finale on the second largest commercial holiday this side of Christmas.
-There is, however, some history behind this focus upon the supernatural.
+People tend to focus yearly upon the paranormal as Halloween creeps upon us.
+Thursday, Oct.
+31, is the night!
+While paranormal investigators will happily concede that ghostly shenanigans can happen any time of the year – and with no particular grand finale on the second largest commercial holiday this side of Christmas – there is, however, history behind this focus upon the supernatural.

-Every year my wife Laura designs the lawn for Halloween, with festive blow-ups, lights, tombstones and swirling ghosts on our exterior wall.
+Every year my wife, Laura designs the lawn for Halloween with festive blowups, lights, tombstones and swirling ghosts on our exterior wall.
+It’s become a tradition.
 We’ve seen far more elaborate setups, but it makes her happy, the grandkids love it and occasionally a car will honk its horn as they pass on busy Southport Road.
 We also have a bowl of candy by the front door … just in case.
-We’ve never had any trick-or-treaters (a busy road with no sidewalk), so we end up eating the bowl of candy ourselves.
-It’s become a tradition!
+We’ve never had any trick-or-treaters (a busy road with no sidewalk might explain that), so we end up eating the bowl of candy ourselves.
+This has also become a tradition!

 Some fun Halloween facts:

 One man who has always intrigued me is the magician Harry Houdini.
 He died on Halloween in 1926.
-He had made a promise to his wife that he would give her a sign of his presence.
-Attempts throughout the years, on Halloween, were made.
+He made a promise to his wife that he would give her a sign of his presence.
+Attempts throughout the years – on Halloween – were made.
 She never got that sign.
 It’s a sad story that stays with you.
 As for now, I will continue, while I can do so, to take my grandchildren through our neighborhood on this one time a year to collect their treats as the boundaries between life and death blur.
-And maybe … just maybe … one of these years, our doorbell will ring!
+And maybe … just maybe … one of these years, our doorbell will ring.